 A rough start with my paid WordPress Theme

 Hint: Do not import the sample widgets if your blog is already up and running!
 I did it and it messed some things up that I needed to correct manually!
 Huge time sucker!
-(And of course, you will not import the sample pages and posts either).
+(And of course, you don’t want to import the sample pages and posts either).

-This is how my blog looked the first time I visited it after installing the theme files.
+This is how my blog looked the first time I visited it after installing the new WordPress theme files.

 Just one hour of work later it looked like that: